rhnfzl/reddit-stash/README.md

-# Reddit Stash
+# Reddit Stash: Automatically Save Reddit Posts and Comments to Dropbox

-Reddit Stash is a Python script that automatically saves your Reddit saved posts and comments to your local machine or Dropbox.
-It uses GitHub Actions to run the script on a daily schedule for Dropbox.
+**Reddit Stash** is a Python script designed to help you effortlessly back up your Reddit saved posts and comments to Dropbox or your local machine.
+Utilizing GitHub Actions, this script runs daily, automating the process of archiving your Reddit data in Dropbox after a simple setup.

-## Features
+## Key Features

-- Downloads the saved Reddit folder from Dropbox.
-- Automatically retrieves saved posts and comments from Reddit.
+- **Automated Reddit Backup:** Automatically retrieves saved posts and comments from Reddit, even your posts and comments if you setit up.
-- Allows for flexible saving options (all activity or only saved items) via `settings.ini`.
+- **Flexible Storage Options:** Allows for flexible saving options (all activity or only saved items) via `settings.ini`.
-- Uploads the files to Dropbox for storage.
+- **Dropbox Integration** : Downloads and Uploads the files to Dropbox for storage.
-- Saves the content as markdown files.
+- **Markdown Support:** Saves the content as markdown files.

 ## Setup